bigfix/bfdocker/besserver/README.md

 Tested on a CentOS7 host with docker 1.6.0.

 `build.sh` runs the build process.
 The outcome is a docker image named bfdocker/besserver:latest that contains an instance of BigFix Server.

 Dockerfile downloads the BigFix server installer and adds files.

+### Note
+At this time, neither running BigFix server on CentOS nor runing it in docker containers are supported options.
+Details of supported platforms can be found in the IBM product documentation [site](http://www-01.ibm.com/support/docview.wss?rs=1015&uid=swg21684809).

 ## To use